-An un-castrated male goat is a Buck or a Billy, and a castrated male is a Wether, while the females are called Does or Nannies.
-The Nannies are capable of having 1 or 2 baby goats, called kids, every spring.
+An un-castrated male goat is a buck or a billy, and a castrated male is a wether, while the females are called does or nannies.
+The nannies are capable of having one or two baby goats, called kids, every spring.
 Amazingly, the kids can walk just minutes after birth.

 Goats are herbivores, which means they only eat vegetation such as mosses, grasses, and plants.
 Goats on your farm will also need high protein grains such as hay and a mineral salt block containing copper to supplement their diet.
 Foliage, grains, and copper will keep your domestic goats satisfied and healthy.

 Even though goats eat grass and are in the bovidae family like cows, they are browsers rather than grazers.
 Browsers prefer foliage higher up like leaves from trees, bushes, and other brush.